smb-it-coder/reactJs-interview-questions/README.md

 # reactJs-interview-questions
 - What is ReactJS?
-- ans -
+- ans
       ReactJS, commonly referred to as React, is an open-source JavaScript library developed by Facebook for building user interfaces (UIs) and single-page applications (SPAs).
 React allows developers to create reusable UI components and manage their state efficiently, making it easier to build complex, interactive web applications.
 - What are the key features of ReactJS?
 - Key features of React include:

+### Component-Based Architecture:
-###Component-Based Architecture:### React utilizes a modular, component-based approach where UIs are composed of reusable components.
+React utilizes a modular, component-based approach where UIs are composed of reusable components.
 Each component encapsulates its own logic and UI elements, making the codebase easier to maintain and understand.

+### Virtual DOM:
-Virtual DOM: React employs a virtual DOM (Document Object Model) to efficiently update the user interface.
+React employs a virtual DOM (Document Object Model) to efficiently update the user interface.
 Instead of directly manipulating the browser's DOM, React creates a lightweight, virtual representation of the DOM in memory.
 This allows React to perform efficient updates by comparing the virtual DOM with the actual DOM and applying only the necessary changes.

+### JSX (JavaScript XML:
-###JSX (JavaScript XML):### React uses JSX, a syntax extension that allows developers to write HTML-like code within JavaScript.
+React uses JSX, a syntax extension that allows developers to write HTML-like code within JavaScript.
 JSX makes it easier to describe the UI components' structure and appearance, making the code more readable and maintainable.

+### Unidirectional Data Flow:
-###Unidirectional Data Flow:### React follows a unidirectional data flow architecture, where data flows in a single direction from parent to child components.
+React follows a unidirectional data flow architecture, where data flows in a single direction from parent to child components.
 This makes it easier to understand how data changes propagate through the application and helps prevent unexpected side effects.

 ###Declarative Syntax:### React promotes a declarative programming style, where developers describe the desired UI state, and React handles the updates and rendering.
 This simplifies the code and reduces the likelihood of bugs.